Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Analytical policy gradient

+Comparing Theorem~\ref{th: dpg query complexity}\textbf{a)} to Theorem~\ref{th: dpg query complexity}\textbf{b)} illustrates an advantage of kernel methods, namely that its query complexity depends on the number of representers rather than the parameter dimensionality.
+This is summarised in the informal corollary below. \begin{corollary} \textbf{Advantage of kernel policies.} Comparing a kernel policy with $N$ representers and $A$ action dimensions (and therefore $d_1 = \vert \beta \vert = N A$ parameters) to a general policy parametrised by $d_2 = \vert \theta \vert >N$ dimensions, the general policy has a higher query complexity since a norm is taken over $d_2$ rather than $N$ dimensions. \end{corollary}

-Theorem~\ref{th: dpg query complexity} implies a quadratic speedup compared to its classical counterpart. \begin{corollary} \textbf{Quadratic speedup over classical Hoeffding bounds.} For $p \in [1, 2]$, the results of Theorem~\ref{th: dpg query complexity} lead to a quadratic speedup over classical multivariate Monte Carlo.
+Theorem~\ref{th: dpg query complexity} implies a quadratic query complexity speedup compared to its classical counterpart. \begin{corollary} \textbf{Quadratic query complexity speedup over classical Hoeffding bounds.} For $p \in [1, 2]$, the results of Theorem~\ref{th: dpg query complexity}\textbf{a)} lead to a quadratic query complexity speedup over classical multivariate Monte Carlo.
 That is, classical multivariate Monte Carlo yields